SajedNahian/Comatose-Barbarians/README.md

 solveTest(Maze x)

-## version1 wish list
+## version2 wish list
-Return a single maze that shows the path taken by the explorer\
+Return a representation of the maze where the order of steps by the explorer is shown
-<strike>Commented Code</strike>

 ## known bugs
 Cannot work if maze is empty